amack56/LemonadeCaseStudy/README.md

 Daniel Schreiber (former president of Powermat Technologies), Shai Wininger (co-founder of Fiverr) and Ty Sagalow

 * **How did the idea for the company (or project) come about?**\
 Schreiber and Wininger, both veterans of running start-ups and eager for a new opportunity, met in 2015.
-Schreiber was considering opportunites in the insurance field because he assumed the age-old industry was ripe for disruption.
+Schreiber was considering opportunities in the insurance field because he assumed the age-old industry was ripe for disruption.
 After meeting Wininger, who happened to be a coding and design whiz, the two began drawing out what their millennial-focused user would want to see in an insurance company (i.e. user friendly, non-human based interaction, quick and transparent transactions, etc.).

 * **How is the company funded?
 How much funding have they received?**\